-Those using this PGD must ensure that it is organisationally authorised and signed in Section 2 by an appropriate authorising person, relating to the class of person by whom the product is to be supplied, in accordance with Human Medicines Regulations 2012 (HMR2012)1.
+Those using this PGD must ensure that it is organisationally authorised and signed in section 2 by an appropriate authorising person, relating to the class of person by whom the product is to be supplied, in accordance with Human Medicines Regulations 2012 (HMR2012)1.
 The PGD is not legal or valid without signed authorisation in accordance with HMR2012 Schedule 16 Part 2.

 Authorising organisations must not alter, amend or add to the clinical content of this document (sections 4, 5 and 6); such action will invalidate the clinical sign-off with which it is provided.
 In addition, authorising organisations must not alter section 3 (Characteristics of staff).
-Only sections 2 and 7 can be amended within the designated editable fields provided.
+Sections 2 and 7 can be amended within the designated editable fields provided, but only for the purposes for which these sections are provided, namely the responsibilities and governance arrangements of the NHS organisation using the PGD.
+The fields in section 2 and 7 cannot be used to alter, amend or add to the clinical content.
+Such action will invalidate the UKHSA clinical content authorisation which is provided in accordance with the regulations.